TVCSD Wastewater Treatment Plant

 The treated effluent is then pumped to large storage ponds located a mile or so from the plant.
 Here the water is disinfected with chlorine and spray irrigated during the summer months onto the surrounding fields.
 These upper ponds serve two purposes: to give the wastewater additional time for further settling and biological breakdown, and to provide storage during the wet winter months when irrigation is not permitted.
 This irrigated pasture land is grazed by cattle to control vegetation growth.

-The system is maintained and operated by Phillips and Associates of Napa, California.
+The system is maintained and operated by Natural Systems Utilities of Napa, California.
 They are registered with the State Water Resources Control Board as a licensed contract operator, and are certified by the Department of Health Services to provide operations, management and maintenance services.
-They have been under contract to operate the system since the late 1990's.
+They have recently entered into a new contract to operate the system.
+Previously, they operated the system as Phillips & Associates since the late 1990's.